Wonder Wheel: Cultural influence

 The New York Times called the Wonder Wheel "the jewel of the showy, boomtown Coney Island that rose along the newly widened beach in the Roaring Twenties".
 Although the Wonder Wheel was not replicated through the late 20th century, it subsequently inspired at least two replicas.
 Pixar Pal-A-Round, a 150 ft eccentric Ferris wheel at Disney California Adventure, opened in 2001 and was initially known as Sun Wheel and Mickey's Fun Wheel.
 There was also a replica at Yokohama Dreamland in Japan.

 Due to its prominence on Coney Island, the Wonder Wheel has been depicted in numerous movies, such as The Warriors, and Remo Williams: The Adventure Begins; and television shows including Mr. Robot and The Marvelous Mrs. Maisel.
 At least one film is named after the attraction: Wonder Wheel (2017), set on Coney Island in the 1950s.

-The attraction is the subject of a song by Dan Zanes, "Wonder Wheel", as well as The Klezmatics' 2006 album Wonder Wheel, which contains lyrics by onetime Coney Island resident Woody Guthrie.
+The attraction is the subject of a song by Dan Zanes, "Wonder Wheel".
+The Klezmatics' 2006 album Wonder Wheel, which contains lyrics by onetime Coney Island resident Woody Guthrie, mentions the Wonder Wheel as well.
+It is also referenced in Phoebe Bridgers's 2026 song "As Above".

 In addition, the Wonder Wheel has been the setting for many engagements and weddings throughout its history.
 In August 2020, historian Charles Denson published a book about the Wonder Wheel, titled Coney Island’s Wonder Wheel Park.